patricklam/plam.new-webpage/content/post/20210824-hugo-development.md

 I also had a bit of problem-between-chair-and-keyboard where the map didn't seem to be working, but actually the filename in the lookup file did not match the filename in the directory, because I'd migrated from jpeg to webp in my image directories.

+[Edited to add:] I also added functionality to omit links where no gallery image exists.
+Finding "isset" is not obvious: there's no reference information for the type "dictionary".
+This [random page](https://bwaycer.github.io/hugo_tutorial.hugo/templates/functions/) points me in the right direction, but the main Hugo documentation doesn't?
+Grr.

 ### Filename

 Required some futzing, but nothing notable.
 Hardcoded it first and then worked out how to get the right filename there.
 There was good reference documentation on the ```path``` object, e.g. [```path.Base```](https://gohugo.io/functions/path.base/).
 Here's part of the filename code.